Skip to content

 When you’re in pain, the idea of exercise can be daunting, but gentle, consistent movement is crucial for recovery.
 The goal is to strengthen the core and back muscles that support your spine without causing further strain.
 Low-impact activities like walking, swimming, or cycling are excellent choices because they get your blood flowing and build strength without jarring your discs.
 This kind of smart movement is a key part of many physical therapy programs and complements the structural corrections made during your chiropractic care.
 It’s all about building a stronger, more resilient support system for your spine.

-The Importance of Sleep, Stress, and Posture
+Don't Underestimate Sleep, Stress, and Posture

 Your body does its most important repair work while you sleep, making quality rest non-negotiable for healing.
 Aim for a consistent sleep schedule and create a relaxing, screen-free bedtime routine to help you get the deep rest you need.
 Beyond sleep, your posture throughout the day matters immensely.
 Whether you’re sitting at a desk, standing, or lifting something, maintaining good posture reduces unnecessary pressure on your spinal discs.
 Finally, managing stress is key, as chronic stress can lead to muscle tension that slows down recovery.
 Simple practices like deep breathing can make a world of difference.